Magyarization: Election system

-The census system of the post-1867 Kingdom of Hungary was unfavourable to many of the non-Hungarian nationality, because franchise was based on the income tax of the person.
+The census system of the post-1867 Kingdom of Hungary was unfavourable to many of the non-Hungarian nationality, especially for Romanian minority because franchise was based on the income tax of the person.
 According to the 1874 election law, which remained unchanged until 1918, only the upper 5.9% to 6.5% of the whole population had voting rights.
 That effectively excluded almost the whole of the peasantry and the working class from Hungarian political life.
 The percentage of those on low incomes was higher among other nationalities than among the Magyars, with the exception of Germans and Jews who were generally richer than Hungarians, thus proportionally they had a much higher ratio of voters than the Hungarians.
 From a Hungarian point of view, the structure of the settlement system was based on differences in earning potential and wages.
 The Hungarians and Germans were much more urbanised than Slovaks, Romanians and Serbs in the Kingdom of Hungary.

 In 1900, nearly a third of the deputies were elected by fewer than 100 votes, and close to two-thirds were elected by fewer than 1000 votes.
-Due to the economic reasons Transylvania had an even worse representation: the more Romanian a county was, the fewer voters it had.
+Due to economic reasons Transylvania had an even worse representation: the more Romanian a county was, the fewer voters it had.
 Out of the Transylvanian deputies sent to Budapest, 35 represented the 4 mostly Hungarian counties and the major towns (which together formed 20% of the population), whereas only 30 deputies represented the other 72% of the population, which was predominantly Romanian.

 In 1913, even the electorate that elected only one-third of the deputies had a non-proportional ethnic composition.
 The Magyars who made up 54.5% of the population of the Kingdom of Hungary represented a 60.2% majority of the electorate.
 Ethnic Germans made up 10.4% of the population and 13.0% of the electorate.
 The participation of other ethnic groups was as follows: Slovaks (10.7% in population, 10.4% in the electorate), Romanians (16.1% in population, 9.9% in the electorate), Rusyns (2.5% in population, 1.7% in the electorate), Croats (1.1% in population, 1.0% in the electorate), Serbs (2.2% in population, 1.4% in the electorate), and others (2.2% in population, 1.4% in the electorate).
 There is no data about the voting rights of the Jewish people, because they were counted automatically as Hungarians, due to their Hungarian mother tongue.
 People of Jewish origin were disproportionately represented among the businessmen and intellectuals in the country, thus making the ratio of Hungarian voters much higher.